-Polls open in Myanmar as military stages first election since 2021 coup
+Polls open in Myanmar as military holds first election since 2021 coup

 Aung San Suu Kyi, who was deposed by the military months after her National League for Democracy (NLD) won the last general election by a landslide in 2020, remains in detention, and her party has been dissolved.

-The pro-military Union Solidarity and Development Party (USDP) is widely expected to emerge as the largest party, in what critics say would be a rebranding of martial rule.
+The pro-military Union Solidarity and Development Party (USDP) is widely expected to emerge as the largest party.

 The military, which has governed Myanmar since 2021, said the vote is a chance for a new start, politically and economically, for the nation of 55 million people, with Senior General Min Aung Hlaing consistently framing the polls as a path to reconciliation.